By Carol Stiffler

 “I have witnessed first hand the benefits of marijuana use,” Freese said.
 “I have seen people with terminal illness eat when they no longer could; have less pain without painkillers; and have a better quality of life before their death.
 I have seen people with severe pain stop relying on highly addictive painkillers and people with mental health illnesses stop relying on antidepressants or anti-anxiety medication.
 The stereotypical ‘stoner’ who sits on the couch and plays video games isn’t that way because of the marijuana.
 There’s always other factors involved.”

 Some people are banking on the future success of cannabis in the state.
 Lake Superior State University now offers two new marijuana-related majors: Cannabis Chemistry and Cannabis Business.
-When you hop over to this website, you will get an evidence that both are evidence that the marijuana industry is expected to alter the the business scene.
-You can buy medical marijuana (more info here) both online and offline.
+Both are evidence that the marijuana industry is expected to alter the the business scene.

 Steve Johnson, Dean of the College of Science and the Environment at Lake State, said the university has about 50 students in the related majors now and there’s room for more.
 The students are results-driven and want to be successful, he said.